gojun077/dalma_codeyez/README.md

 instead is manually export your Project Euler session cookie from Chrome using a browser extension like *Export cookie JSON file for Puppeteer*.

-The following credential files will be added to `.gitignore`:
+The following files will stored `~/.local/codeyez`:

-- `leetcode_user_pass.json`
-  + of the form `{"username": "foo", "pass": "bar"}`
 - `leetcode_scookie.json`
   + `{"LEETCODE_SESSION": "391 char alphanum"}`
 - `proj_euler_scookie.json`
   + `{"PHPSESSID": "123abc..."}`
+- sqlite3 DB file

 After manually exporting your session cookie from Project Euler, you will need to copy-paste the relevant key values into `proj_euler_scookie.json` Once you have seeded this file, however, you won't need to re-seed it for one month.
-The Leetcode session cookie json file never needs to be seeded; if this file is missing, `dalma_codeyez` will create it after logging in to Leetcode programmatically.
+The Leetcode session cookie has an expiration of 2 weeks, so it will need to be re-seeded upon expiration.

 `v0.2` will use `sqlite3` as its backend DB and will store data on *all* problems from Codewars, Leetcode, and Project Euler.
 A custom point system